 TIP: Don’t waste your time going to plumbing supply stores (or places like Home Depot) for PVC adapters or components; they likely won’t fit.
 Contact the manufacturer of your new equipment for any needed parts

-Hot tub parts are seemingly like cell phone chargers in 2005; every one is a little different.
+Hot tub parts are seemingly like cell phone chargers in 2005; each one is a little different.

-At any rate, let’s review what they major components of a hot tub are:
+At any rate, let’s review what the major components of a hot tub are:

-- The control box & heater – This allows you to turn the heat up or down and may have a time.
+- The control box & heater (click to check out the one I bought on Amazon) – This allows you to turn the heat up or down and may have a timer.
 It has a large metal tube which houses the heater element

-- The pump – this is what pulls the water through the system and heater
+- The pump (click to see the one I got from Amazon) – this is what pulls the water through the system and heater

-- The blower – this is what causes the bubbles
+- The blower (click to see a great one on Amazon) – this is what causes the bubbles

 - The topside control panel – while you don’t have to have this, controls you can reach while sitting in the tub make life easier; isn’t that what a hot tub is all about?
 Purchasing the above-linked control box will include this